Xiaoli1127/GitRepository/SimuroSot/SimuroSot_Robo_Challenge_Obstacle_Avoidance.md

 ## 3 Game Component & Processing

-####3.1.
+#### 3.1.
 Duration

 The duration of a game shall be two equal periods of 5 minutes each, with a half time interval for 10 minutes.
-Anofficial timekeeper will pause the stopwatch during substitutions, during timeout and during such situations that28 Feb, 2017 deem to be right as per the discretion of the timekeeper.
+Anofficial timekeeper will pause the stopwatch during substitutions, during timeout and during such situations that deem to be right as per the discretion of the timekeeper.

 If a team is not ready to resume the game after the halftime, additional 5 minutes shall be given.
 If the team is stillnot ready to continue the game after the additional time, the team will be disqualified from the game.

 ## 4 The 1st challenge event
 In this event, the obstacle position are given by the server when client program first get up.
 You need to make agood control of you robot motion to avoid the obstacle.
 And you may also make a good path planning strategy.

 - The event contain four scenery, For each scenery, the team will have three test, the average score will be the final score.

 #### 4.1.
 Scenery 1
 There are 3 obstacle located in three lines.
 1/4 lines, half lines and 3/4 lines.

 #### 4.2.
 Scenery 2